adavis782/gittutoral/README.md

 # gittutoral
-This is a practice run on using github with Rstudio
+This is a practice run on using github with Rstudio for the NRES 800 sampling data management and visualization class.
+See course description [(https://bulletin.unl.edu/courses/NRES/800)]